sulcata/Sulcata-Damage-Calculator/README.md

 ## Installing Dependencies and Setup

 1. Install [Node.js](https://nodejs.org/) if you haven't done so already.
-2. Run `npm install` in the root directory of the repository.
+2. Run `npm ci` in the root directory of the repository.
 3. Be sure to run `npm run setup` before running other tasks.

 ## Running

-`npm start` to start a local server that will serve the app.
+- `npm run start` to start a local server that will serve the app.
+- After a while it will finish building and provide a link in the console.

+## Building

+- `npm run build:app` to build the web app.
+- `npm run build:lib` to bundle just the API together.
+- All builds are put in the `/dist` folder.

+## Linting and Testing

+- `npm run test` to run the unit tests.
+- `npm run lint` to run TSLint and Prettier.
+- `npm run style:fix` to autoformat with Prettier.
+- These should all be run automatically before commits.

 ## Issues